-We use natural hydrated silica as our primary fire retardant barrier, which meets and exceeds all US standards for flammability.
+We use natural hydrated silica as part of fire retardant barrier, which meets and exceeds all US standards for flammability.

 Hydrated silica has a long history of safe use, even as an ingredient in food products.
 It’s listed by the US Food & Drug Administration to be Generally Recognized As Safe (GRAS) and has no known toxicity or carcinogenicity.
 (Tom’s of Maine® even uses it in their toothpaste.)
 Hydrated Silica acts as an effective and natural fire barrier on both sides of our mattresses.